 Preparing a bride for her wedding day is a big job, and a makeup artist holds a great amount of responsibility.
-It’s important to please all customers and have a wide variety of looks in your repertoire, vintage styles have become popular as of late, so it is important to be familiar with these looks, as brides may be requesting them.
+It’s important to please all customers and have a wide variety of looks in your repertoire, vintage inspired makeup looks for brides have become popular as of late, so it is important to be familiar with these looks, as brides may be requesting them.

 Additionally, vintage makeup tends to have a timeless look and hinges on the perfection of the basics—an integral skill for applying beauty makeup.